microsoft/sarif-sdk/docs/Producing high-quality SARIF.md

 ---

-### Rule `SARIF1001.RuleIdentifiersMustBeValid`
+### Rule`SARIF1001.RuleIdentifiersMustBeValid`

 #### Description

 SARIF rules have two identifiers.
 The required 'id' property must be a "stable, opaque identifier" (the SARIF specification ([§3.49.3](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317839)) explains the reasons for this).
 The optional 'name' property ([§3.49.7](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317843)) is an identifer that is understandable to an end user.
 Therefore if both 'id' and 'name' are present, they must be different.
+If both 'name' and 'id' are opaque identifiers, omit the 'name' property.
+If both 'name' and 'id' are human-readable identifiers, then consider assigning an opaque identifier to each rule, but in the meantime, omit the 'name' property.

 #### Messages

-##### `DistinguishRuleIdFromRuleName`: error
+##### `Default`: error

 {0}: The rule '{1}' has a 'name' property that is identical to its 'id' property.
 The required 'id' property must be a "stable, opaque identifier" (the SARIF specification ([§3.49.3](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317839)) explains the reasons for this).
 The optional 'name' property ([§3.49.7](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317843)) is an identifer that is understandable to an end user.
 Therefore if both 'id' and 'name' are present, they must be different.

 ---

-### Rule `SARIF1002.UrisMustBeValid`
+### Rule`SARIF1002.UrisMustBeValid`

 #### Description